FilmAf/Install/README.md

 https://filmaf-assets.s3.amazonaws.com/filmaf-db-2020-10-24.tar

 # Archives (166 GB)
-(Some are duplicative to the information in github)
+(Some are duplicative of the information in github)

 https://filmaf-assets.s3.amazonaws.com/filmaf-php-extensions.tar